 Plant blindness (the inability of people to recognise and identify even common plant species compared to a generally reasonable ability to recognise animals) is a major problem.
 Fewer university courses contain significant identification or taxonomy components, and university students (and the general public) show a clear lack of knowledge around plant identification.
 This becomes particularly concerning when we consider that many major global challenges, from food security to climate change, rely on plants for some component of their solutions.

-Our event will bring together experts from a range of academic and industry areas to discuss plant blindness, its implications and how to tackle it.
+This event by the Teaching & Learning SIG will bring together experts from a range of academic and industry areas to discuss plant blindness, its implications and how to tackle it.
 We will have a series of keynotes and lightning presentations and finish with a workshop.
 The workshop will focus on strategies to (1) tackle plant blindness; (2) improve the teaching of plant identification and better incorporate these skills into a wide array of degrees (e.g. general biology, ecology and physical geography degrees); and (3) consider if “plant blindness” is a problematic term and, if so, what could replace it.
 We will produce a short written piece for publication focusing on the issues and solutions identified during the meeting.

 - Dr Mark Fennell, Associate Director of AECOM and expert in invasive plant ecology and management